 One of the best destinations to encounter the giants of the ocean is the Kerama Islands.
 The archipelago of small islands is set 40 km (24.9 miles) west of Naha City, Okinawa prefecture.
 Its transparent surrounding waters are famous with tourists, divers in particular, and lately also whale watchers.
 They flock between winter and spring for hundreds of Humpbacks breeding in the area.
 During the season, whale watching boats depart daily from Okinawa Island or Zamami Island.

-Another whale place is Ogasawara Islands in Tokyo prefecture, namely Chichi-jima and Haha-jima.
-The group of more than 30 little islands is located 1,000 km south off the central Tokyo.
+Another whale place is Ogasawara Islands in Tokyo prefecture, namely Chichi-Jima and Ha-ha-Jima.
+The group of more than 30 little islands is located 1,000 km south of central Tokyo.
 The cruise from Tokyo departs 4-6 times per month and lasts 25 hours.
-Due to such isolation, the area boasts truly unspoilt nature.
+Due to such isolation, the area boasts a truly unspoilt nature.
 Humpbacks are observed in winter and spring months, with the highest chance in February–April, while Sperm whales are year-round residents here.
 The luckiest visitors might also spot Bryde’s whales, Cuvier’s beaked whales, and Short-finned pilot whales.

 At last, Kuroshio-cho in Kochi prefecture is a year-round home to Bryde’s whales.
 Nevertheless, tours run mainly between April and late October.
 Local whales are particularly friendly to tourists and occasionally might approach nearly within your reach.